 - Agents and editors do not want you (a non-client or author) to visit them at their offices.
 Do not plan a visit to New York and go knocking on doors, and don’t ask an agent/editor for a lunch or coffee appointment if you don’t have a relationship already.
 If you’d like to interact with an agent or editor, attend a writers conference.

 - When working with a traditional publisher, you have to give up a lot of power and control.
 The publisher gets to decide the cover, the title, the design, the format, the price, etc. You have to go through rounds of revisions and will likely have to change things you don’t want to change.
-But you must approach the process like a professional, not a creative artist.
+But you must approach the process like a professional, not a high-maintenance artiste.

-- You may have an appointment or consultation with a publishing professional, and if so, it will shorten your path to publication.
+Your education and insight into the industry will advance exponentially.
+You’ll gain an understanding that’s often impossible from just reading about it.
+You will meet agents and editors, and start to see them as real people.
+If you have an appointment or consultation with a publishing professional, it will shorten your path to publication.
 You can get the reasons, immediately, that an agent or editor may not be responding favorably to your work.

 - Select a conference where you can meet with a specific author, editor or agent who is absolutely ideal for your work (after lengthy and intensive research).
 Get a critique session or an appointment—but only if you feel like you’ve taken your work as far as you possibly can on your own.
 This is important.